aragats/Telegram/MyREADME.md

 5. ContactsController.checkAppAccount UserConfig.loadUser ... and other - do not invoke them. ??
 6. Change drawer left sidebar size of header
 7. Fragen und Antworten - replace the link or create a page with antworten.
 Landing Page.
+8. Loading container error.
+If I got the empy result ??

 TOP libraries for Android